 Our local environment

-Southampton Airport is the first UK airport to install solar powered LED runway safety lighting.
-They operate 24/7, storing enough energy for 120 days operation.
-Around 3 tonnes of CO2 is saved a year, the equivalent of an average car travelling 10,000 miles.
+Southampton Airport was the first UK airport to install solar powered LED runway safety lighting.
+They operate 24/7, storing enough energy for 120 days’ operation.
+Around 3 tonnes of CO2 is saved per year, the equivalent of an average car travelling 10,000 miles.

-The roundabout next to the terminal building is 100% solar powered.
-This uses LED's to provide street lighting.
+The lighting on the roundabout next to the terminal building uses 100% solar power and uses energy efficient LEDs to provide street lighting.